sbidoul/runboat/README.md

     install dependencies, create the corresponding postgres database and install the addons in it;
   - initialization jobs are started concurrently up to a configured limit;
-  - when the initialization job succeeds, scale up the deployment, so it becomes accessible;
+  - when the initialization job succeeds, preserve the database, filestore, and virtual environment, so everything is ready for an almost instantaneous startup;
-  - when the initializaiton job fails, flag the deployment as failed;
+  - when the initialization job fails, flag the deployment as failed;
   - when there are too many deployments started, stop the oldest started;
   - when there are too many deployments, delete the oldest created;
   - when a deployment is deleted, run a cleanup job to drop the database and delete all kubernetes resources associated with the deployment.

-When a deployment is stopped, the corresponding postgres  database and filesystem volume remain present, so deployments can restart almost instantly.

 This approach allows the deployment of a very large number of builds which consume no memory nor CPU until they are started.
 The number of started deployment can also be